sukhik/mood/pages/about.md

   order: 1
 ---

 In a reaction to the world around me, I made a two year plan.
 Everything begins in June 2020 and is given a two year time-horizon.
-I wrote the following in terms of what I'm tracking.
+The following is what I am doing and what I'm tracking.
 This is The Plan.

 ##### Visual, Performance Art, and Music